Mael7307/Space-Invaders/README.txt

 2) Then open Spyder
 3) Open the main.py code in Spyder.
 4) Run the code.
-Notes: The game works for both Mac and Windows.If you delete any of the other codes and folders the game, unfortunately it will not work.
+Notes: The game works for both Mac and Windows.
+If you delete any of the other codes and folders the game, unfortunately it will not work.